bradrogan/dingle-bot/README.md

 # dingle-bot

+A silly thing to ring a Raspberry Pi controlled cowbell every time a webhook is called (for example, from Jira).

 ## Install

 For everything to work it's assumed this repo resides in `/home/pi/apps/dingle-bot/`.
 If it isn't, you'll need to edit the `*.service